Wholly pie! Pumpkin Apple Pie was a request from my college roommate and friend.

 So while she would like to put in the extra work, anyone else could easily purchase a premade crust, pumpkin pie filling or apple filling to cut down on hands-on time.

 I used a 9-inch round dish that was approximately 1 1/2 inches deep.
-It can be difficult to locate a pre-made crust with these specifications, so making a homemade crust is the way to go.
+It can be difficult to locate a pre-made crust with these specifications, so making a homemade crust was the only way to go.